codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 The only important thing to notice is to make sure that the base Docker images you use are ARM-compiled.

-Most popular Docker images (e.g. Alpine) already offer ARM support so all your builds should work right away.
+Most popular Docker images (i.e., Alpine) already offer ARM support so all your builds should work right away.

 {% include
 image.html